SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 #### Retrieving data from partial tables \[ID_24951\]

-​The Class Library is now able to retrieve data from partial tables.
+The Class Library is now able to retrieve data from partial tables.

 **GetData method**